Ideally, a suitable Gen Ed course will satisfy the following general principles (this is meant to be a helpful guide, not hard and fast criteria):

 Logistical details (based on FAQs)

 - Capping enrollment: Enrollment caps are generally discouraged; however, we recognize that in certain instances, they may be necessary or desirable to achieve course goals (e.g., the course includes a “hands-on” component with limited throughput).
 In such situations, an enrollment cap may be instituted (no fewer than 50 students).
 We are also happy to work with faculty to investigate creative solutions or obtain additional resources that will enable course scaling to accommodate increased enrollment.
-Please contact the Gen Ed program to discuss options.
+Please contact the Gen Ed office to discuss options.

-- Prerequisites: Faculty are encouraged to design Gen Ed courses that are accessible to the widest audience possible; however, we recognize that in the same way that we assume a certain degree of literacy for students, some endeavors may require a certain degree of numeracy or other knowledge in order to achieve the course goals.
+- Prerequisites: Faculty are encouraged to design Gen Ed courses that are accessible to the widest possible audience; however, we recognize that in the same way that we assume a certain degree of literacy for students, some endeavors may require a certain degree of numeracy or other knowledge in order to achieve the course goals.
 In such cases, prerequisites may be unavoidable; however, they should be kept to the absolute minimum needed and must be limited to courses that are commonly taken by a large fraction of the student population and early in the student’s time at Harvard.
-Please contact the Gen Ed program to discuss options.
+Please contact the Gen Ed office to discuss options.

 - Co-teaching: Recognizing that Gen Ed courses are not moored in any specific scholarly discipline, we anticipate that Gen Ed will offer a unique opportunity for cross-divisional and cross-school collaborations in developing and implementing courses.
-Such interactions are encouraged, and can be facilitated by the Gen Ed program; however, we must emphasize that it is essential that co-teaching situations include clear rationale for the joint efforts and that both (or all) faculty instructors are engaged in all aspects of the course (i.e., distinct from the model of instructor “switching”, where individual faculty take individual responsibility for separate sub-sections).
-Please contact the Gen Ed program to discuss.
+Such interactions are encouraged, and can be facilitated by the Gen Ed program; however, we must emphasize that it is essential that co-teaching situations include clear rationale for the joint efforts and that both (or all) faculty instructors are engaged in all aspects of the course (i.e., distinct from the model of instructor “switching,” where individual faculty take individual responsibility for separate sub-sections).
+Please contact the Gen Ed office to discuss.